-Tampons can be intimidating.
+Inserting a tampon with applicator can be intimidating.
 But so is taking the training wheels off your bike!
 You got through that, right?
-Here’s some help learning how to insert a tampon.
+Here’s some help learning how to insert a tampon with applicator.

 First, make sure to wash your hands well.
 All clean?
-Unwrap it and keep reading.
+Unwrap your tampon with applicator and keep reading.
 We’ll walk you through how to insert a tampon.

 Finding A Comfortable Position

-Many girls have found that standing with their knees slightly bent is a very comfortable and easy way to insert a tampon.
+Many girls have found that standing with their knees slightly bent is a very comfortable and easy position for inserting a tampon.
 You can also try putting a foot up on the tub or toilet seat.

 How to Insert a Tampon?

-With the removal string hanging down, insert the outer tube into your vagina at a slight upward angle, toward the small of your back.
+With the removal string hanging down, insert the outer tube of the tampon applicator into your vagina at a slight upward angle, toward the small of your back.
 Gently slide the applicator all the way into your vagina, until your fingers touch your body.

 With your index finger, push the inner tube all the way into the outer tube until the ends of both tubes are even; this slides the tampon out of the applicator and into the right place in your vagina.